 top of page

-3 days in Munich, the capital of Bavaria, the land of the Oktoberfest
+3 days in Munich, the Capital of Bavaria and the Land of Oktoberfest

-The name Munich is synonymous with Oktoberfest, which, in case you didn't know, is celebrated towards End-September.
+The name Munich is synonymous with Oktoberfest, which, interestingly, is celebrated towards the end of September.

 Some things to know about Munich

-- Munich is a big city.
+• Munich is a big city.
 To travel around the city, the Munich Day Ticket is the best option.
-It covers all modes of transport like,
+It covers all modes of transport, such as the U-Bahn (underground Metro line) and the S-Bahn (suburban rail network), connecting the main city with the broader metropolitan region.

-- The city is a melting pool of cultures, so to speak.
+• Munich is a melting pool of cultures, so to speak.
 Different places in the city can give you an entirely different feel.
-The same applies to the city's architecture too.
+The same applies to the city's architecture, too.
 You will see a mix of Roman, Baroque and Gothic architecture in its many old buildings.

-- Munich has some of the best breweries in Germany.
-While in Munich, a visit to a brewery, the famous beer halls, must be on your list.
+• Munich has some of the best breweries in Germany.
+While in Munich, a visit to a brewery and the famous beer halls must be on your to-do list.

-- The fairytale Disney Castle of Neu Schwanstein is quite close to the Bavarian Capital.
-If you have an extra day in Munich, then this castle is a not-to-miss attraction.
+• The fairy tale Disney Castle of Neuschwanstein is quite close to the Bavarian Capital.
+If you have an extra day in Munich, then this castle is a must-see attraction.

-It includes architecture in the form of churches and a palace, shopping streets, nature and gardens and the famous cultural hotspots of the city, Beer halls.
+Our itinerary included architecture in the form of churches and a palace, shopping streets, nature and gardens, and the city's famous cultural hotspots, Beer halls.

 Marienplatz